concept of market

 1. Perfect competition: This is a theoretical market structure in which there are many sellers and buyers, the products are homogeneous, and there is no barrier to entry or exit.
 In perfect competition, many sellers sell a single product without any advertisement.
 In this type of market, businesses have very little control over price and must compete on price and quality.
 Also, buyers have perfect knowledge about the product, and there is government protection without interference.

 2. Monopolistic competition: This market structure has many sellers, but the products are differentiated.
-This means each seller has a unique product slightly different from the other sellers’ products.
+This means each seller has a unique product that is slightly different from the other sellers’ products.
 In this market, businesses have some control over price but are still subject to competition from other sellers.

 oligopoly market

 The structure of a market can have a significant impact on a business’s marketing strategy.
 For example, a business operating in a perfectly competitive market must focus on price and quality to compete.
-A business operating in a monopolistically competitive market can differentiate its product and focus on branding and advertising.
+A business operating in a monopolistic, competitive market can differentiate its product and focus on branding and advertising.
 A business operating in an oligopoly must carefully consider its competitors’ reactions when setting prices and making marketing decisions.
 A business operating in a monopoly has a lot of freedom to set prices and market its product, but it must be careful not to abuse its power.

 Market Structure in Real World Situation in India